-ESS CEEP "Move" goal A walkable, bike-able and transit-supported and environment. d city that supports a healthy community Strategy No. 5.6.
-C2.5 - Big Move Strategy Transition to more efficient (including zero of vehicles. -emission) vehicles and more efficient use Suggested Actions a) Consider developing policy to strategically support and encourage the use of electric vehicles, including charging infrastructure in new developments and publicly accessible areas. a) Consider developing policy to strategically support deployment of electric vehicles, including appropriate types and density of charging infrastructure in new development and publicly accessible areas, and consideration for public fast-charge station(s). • b) Support and encourage car-sharing and bike-sharing. c) Encourage and develop partnerships to expand car-sharing and consider bike- sharing opportunities in new development. c) Consider developing a parking policy to encourage fewer automobile trips, and prioritize more efficient and low-emissions vehicles like priority parking for carpool/vanpool, electric vehicles, and car-share vehicles. b) Consider opportunities for demonstrating leadership by accelerating EV adoption by including EVs in corporate fleets, and providing public charging in municipal buildings and parking lots.
+ESS CEEP "Move" goal A walkable, bike-able and transit-supported city that supports a healthy community and environment.
+Strategy No. 5.6.
+C2.5 - Big Move Strategy Transition to more efficient (including zero-emission) vehicles and more efficient use of vehicles.
+Suggested Actions a) Consider developing policy to strategically support and encourage the use of electric vehicles, including charging infrastructure in new developments and publicly accessible areas. types and density of charging infrastructure in new development and publicly accessible areas, and consideration for public fast-charge station(s). ik. b) Support and encourage car-sharing and bike-sharing. c) Encourage and develop partnerships to expand car-sharing and consider bike- sharing opportunities in new development. c) Consider developing a parking policy to encourage fewer automobile trips, and prioritize more efficient and low-emissions vehicles like priority parking for carpool/vanpool, electric vehicles, and car-share vehicles. b) Consider opportunities for demonstrating leadership by accelerating EV adoption by including EVs in corporate fleets, and providing public charging in municipal buildings and parking lots.
 Quick Start 13.
 Undertake a preliminary review and policy recommendations to suppor deployment of electric vehicles.